j-mnr/gophergo.dev/content/basics/04-operators.md

 		blt, bl, blt == bl)
 }

-// OperatorBitwise shows how to manipulate the bits of integer types:
+// Bitwise shows how to manipulate the bits of integer types:
 // `int`, int8`, `int16`, `int32`, `int64`,
 // `uint`, uint8`, `uint16`, `uint32`, `uint64`,
-func OperatorBitwise() {
+func Bitwise() {
 	// bitwise AND -- & -- works just like logical AND -- &&
 	// BOTH statements must be true to output true otherwise it's false
 	// BOTH numbers must be one to output one otherwise it's zero